zymzxq/puppet_for_the_win/README.markdown

 # Continuous Integration #

-The `build.bat` build script _should_ work just fine with a build system like Jenkins.
+The `BUILD.cmd` build script _should_ work just fine with a build system like Jenkins.
 If it does not, please let us know.

 # Building from Specific Repositories and Branches #